cs4ewp3/wp3/3.1/README.md

 authentication and authorization, all of these techniques with a usable security approach.
 #### Planes
 * The Control and Management Plane administers the resources and run-time operations of the security enablers deployed in the Managed Domain.
+D3.1[1]contained seven building blocks, eachof which applied a functional activity: Security Enforcement, Reaction, Monitoring, Cybersecurity Awareness, Trust-Privacy Management, Supply Chain Analysis, Certification of Security products.
 * The Intelligence Plane provides autonomic and cognitive capabilities to perform real-time assessments related to cyber-security on the CyberSec4Europe framework, including risk, legal, privacy and impact.
 It permits to automatically react and adapt the security controls in response to new threats or security